MonsieurV/py-findpeaks/README.md

-# Peak detection algorithms in Python

-This is an overview of all the ready-to-use algorithms I've found to perform peak detection using Python.
+This is an overview of all the ready-to-use algorithms I've found to perform peak detection in Python.

 ## Overview